Prize and Award Descriptions

 The Elinor Melville Prize for Latin American Environmental History

-The Howard F. Cline Memorial Prize
+The Howard F. Cline Prize in Latin American Ethnohistory

 $500 is awarded biennially for the best article or book on Latin American ethnohistory during the previous two years.

-The James Alexander Robertson Memorial Prize
+The James Alexander Robertson Prize

 $500 is awarded annually for the best article appearing in the Hispanic American Historical Review.

-The James R. Scobie Award
+The James R. Scobie Awards

 Up to $1,500 is awarded each year for an exploratory research trip abroad to determine the feasibility of a Ph.D. dissertation topic dealing with some facet of Latin American history.
 One or more travel grants will be awarded each year.